Future Truck Committee—Chairman Jim Moore, Ryder System, Inc.

 - RP Updates (S.2)

-S.3 Engine Study Group —Chairman Bryan Stewart, Jones Logistics
+S.3 Engine Study Group —Chairman Bryan Stewart, Professional Fleet Manager

 The S.3 Engine Study Group works towards the improvement of the design and maintenance of engines and their respective components used in highway vehicles.
 The group also works to improve the standard quality and stability of fuels, lubricants and coolants used in highway vehicles.
 S. 3 studies the malfunctions, deficiencies, and failures of engine systems and investigate future developments in engine componentry and accessories.